dakindre/task_data_engineer_dakin/README.md

 ![alt_text](/images/zoho_warehouse_items.PNG)

 ### Dynamic Dags
 The dags were created dynamically based on the organizations that were in the "Zoho Warehouses" tab.
-You can see in the Airflow UI the different dags with the org_id acting as the dag_id.
+You can see the different dags in the bag below with the org_id acting as the dag_id.
 There is a further explanation of how I constructed this in the code.
 Below are some sample images

 ![alt_text](/images/zoho_dags.PNG)
 ![alt_text](/images/dag_task.PNG)